glennhenry/cs-notes/docs/computer-and-programming-fundamentals/09-data-structures-and-algorithms/data-structures-and-algorithms.md

 **Data Structures** are specialized formats of storage used to store data efficiently.
 Each data structure has different characteristics that are suited for different kinds of tasks, and these characteristics correspond to the algorithm's time and space complexity.

-Here are commonly used data structures :
+Here are commonly used data structures:

-- **Array** : Array is a data structure where a collection of elements is grouped together within a contiguous block of memory, where each element is next to each other.
+- **Array**: Array is a data structure where a collection of elements is grouped together within a contiguous block of memory, where each element is next to each other.
 Each element in the array has its own position, called **index** and it starts from 0.
 To access specific element in the array, we need to know its index.
 The time complexity to access a single element will be in O(1) time, this is because no matter the size of the array size is, we will always access it the same way.

-- **Stack** : Stack is a data structure where the elements are stacked on top of each other.
+- **Stack**: Stack is a data structure where the elements are stacked on top of each other.
 It follows the Last-In-First-Out (LIFO) principle, where element can be added or removed only from the top of the stack.
 The operation of adding element is often called "push" and the operation of removing element is called "pop".
 The time complexity to add or remove element is also O(1), no matter the size, the operation will always be the same.

-- **Hash Table** : Hash table is a data structure where we access element based on a unique identifier called **key**.
+- **Hash Table**: Hash table is a data structure where we access element based on a unique identifier called **key**.
 An element is a set of key-value pair, the key is the identifier and the value is the actual value associated with it.

   Under the hood, hash table uses an array to store the element.
 An array has a constant time complexity to access an element, however, in some cases the index of the element we are looking for is not known.
 Sometimes, the index of the element also changes overtime when we remove an element from the array.